Don't Fall for Any of These 12 Myths About Early Retirement

 Jacob Lund/Adobe couple having each other back while smiling at beach

-If your job impacts your physical or mental health, it might also make sense to leave earlier.
-Other people find it best to retire early when they need to take care of loved ones or want the time to start their own business ventures.
+If your job impacts your physical or mental health, it might make sense to leave earlier.
+Other people find it best to retire early when they need to care for loved ones or want the time to start their own business ventures.

 Bottom line